The Wood Orchid

 They all took their seats, the guest of honor at her father's right, her mother to the left, her grandmother beside the guest, and she sat to her mother's right, across from the honorable guest.
 Her eyes stayed down, she did not dare look up in fear that he was looking at her.
 Fiddling with the ends of her sleeves under the table, she sent a silent prayer to He-Xiangu in hopes for some sort of feminine charm.
 Her father began the prayers to the ancestors and Gods and the dinner began.

-Disclaimer: I do not own the motion picture "Mulan" or any of its characters.
+Disclaimer: The author does not own the motion picture "Mulan" or any of its characters.
+This story is written for creative purposes only; there is no monetary benefit.